PavloChaikovskyi/DevOps/TASK4/Readme.md

 ###### PRACTICE
 1. Using Ansible create WebServer from task 2
-  - create ec2 by terraform for ansible installing all dependencies
+  - create ec2 by terraform for ansible
   - create ec2 by terraform for webserver
   - locally create ansible script for deploying website to ec2 webserver
   - push it to separate github repository with ansible configs
   - pull ansible configs to ec2 ansible and run scripts to create WebServer from task 2